10 Mistakes Authors Make When Writing with AI -- and How to Avoid Them

 - Backstory with consequences: Past influences present behavior

-SYMBAN's Character Facts and Character Knowledge store these details persistently and make them available to the WRITE pass.
+SYMBAN's Character Facts and Character Knowledge store these details persistently and make them available whenever a scene is written.
 This way the AI does not "forget" that your protagonist has a tic or a particular way of speaking.

 Mistake 5: Inconsistent Narrative Voice